MLB playoff picture all set, best-of-3 matchups start Friday

 A two-time MVP, Harper makes his first playoff appearance since 2017 with Washington.
 He missed two months in the middle of the season because of a broken thumb, but is ready to swing away for the Phillies.

-In Cleveland, Ramírez leads a young team that includes rookie sparkplug Steven Kwan and hard-throwing closer Emmanuel Clase as the AL Central champs host Tampa Bay.
+In Cleveland, Ramírez leads a young team that includes rookie sparkplug Steven Kwan and hard-throwing closer Emmanuel Clase as the AL Central champs host the Tampa Bay Rays.

 This will be Cleveland’s first postseason appearance as the Guardians.
 The team hasn’t won the World Series since 1948.
 Randy Arozarena, already established as a playoff star, will try to boost the Rays to the first championship in franchise history.